 Arranging a funeral

-The main requirements in England and Wales are that the death is certified by a doctor or coroner, registered with a Registrar of Births, Marriages and Deaths, and the body either buried or cremated.
+The main requirements in England and Wales are deaths are certified by a doctor or coroner, registered with a Registrar of Births, Marriages and Deaths, and either buried or cremated.

 - You do not have to have a funeral ceremony